Truthful Fair Division without Free Disposal: Impossibility Results

+We now proceed to our impossibility results, which demonstrate that even though there are several ways to obtain truthfulness, none of them is compatible with fairness and other desirable properties.
+We begin by showing that anonymity is directly at variance with truthfulness.

-\begin{theorem} There does not exist a truthful, envy-free, and anonymous cake cutting mechanism for two agents, even when each agent values a single interval of the form $[0,x_i]$. \end{theorem}
+\begin{theorem} There does not exist a truthful and anonymous cake cutting mechanism for two agents, even when each agent values a single interval of the form $[0,x_i]$. \end{theorem}

 \begin{proof} Suppose that such a mechanism exists.
-Let $x\in[0,1)$ and $W_1=W_2=[0,x]$.
-Assume without loss of generality that in this instance, $a_1$ gets an interval containing point $x$ and ending at point $x+f(x)>x$, possibly among other intervals.
-By envy-freeness, both agents must get half of the interval $[0,x]$.
+Let $x\in(0,1)$ and $W_1=W_2=[0,x]$.
+Assume without loss of generality that in this instance, $a_1$ gets an interval containing point $x$ (perhaps as the left endpoint) and ending at point $x+f(x)>x$, possibly among other intervals.
+By anonymity, both agents must get half of the interval $[0,x]$.